Together Miriam Parker and Jo Wood-Brown Present

-Lost Voyage is a seven week residency and installation led by Miriam Parker and Jo Wood-Brown.
-Together, Parker and Wood-Brown will work in collaboration with rebeca medina, Tiffani Moore, Jean Carla Rodea, and Asiya Wadud.
-Six female artists from different backgrounds come together to build a space that is conducive to the contemplation of what is freedom and what is home.
+Lost Voyage was a seven week residency and installation led by Miriam Parker and Jo Wood-Brown.
+Together, Parker and Wood-Brown led a cross-collaboration with Merche Blasco, Alystyre Julian, rebeca medina, Tiffani Moore, Jean Carla Rodea, and Asiya Wadud.
+This dynamic group of female artists and creatives from different backgrounds came together to build a space that is conducive to the contemplation of what our individual journeys and our notions of home.
 The current global and local events have refocused their dialogue with the theme of lost voyage.
 Through time, the work will evolve like layers and episodes of a story unfolding.

 Six artists come together to ask: what does lost voyage mean?